spiderforrest/tono/README.md

 - `tags`: a list of tags applied to the entity.
 Under the hood, this is a subset of the `parents` property, and is a shorthand for managing tags.

-- `completed`: marks if an entity is complete.
+- `done`: marks if an entity is complete.
 Those entities are not rendered most of the time.

 - `updated`: timestamp of when node was last updated.
 Managed automatically.

+- `completed`: timestamp of when node was last marked `done`.
+Managed automatically

 (custom behaviors not implemented for these yet:)
 - `target`: an estimated date by which you expect to complete a task, or want to have it completed by.